Get AI SEO for FREE.

 5 Conclusion

 And, that’s it!
 We hope this KB article has helped you understand how to edit robots.txt rules for multisite or multiple domains.
-If you still have any questions or facing any problems while editing the robots.txt rule for a single site or multisite, please don’t hesitate to contact our dedicated support team, anytime because we’re available 24/7, 365 days a year.
+If you still have any questions or are facing any problems while editing the robots.txt rule for a single site or multisite, please don’t hesitate to contact our dedicated support team anytime because we’re available 24/7, 365 days a year.
 We would be happy to help you anytime.

 Still not using Rank Math?